Help Center/ Live/ Cloud Live/ Domain Name Management/ Configuring CNAME Records

 Configuring CNAME Records

-After a domain name is added, the system automatically assigns a CNAME value to the domain name.
-You need to add the CNAME record to your domain's DNS records.
+After a domain name is added, a CNAME record is automatically assigned to the domain name.
+You need to configure the CNAME record at your domain names' DNS provider.
 Acceleration is enabled once the configuration takes effect.

 Notes

-• If your domain name is not registered on the Huawei Cloud Domain Registration Service, configure the CNAME record following the guidance provided by your DNS service provider.
+• If the domain name you added is on Huawei Cloud, configure the CNAME record following the Procedure.
+If the domain name you added is not on Huawei Cloud, configure the CNAME record following the guidance provided by your domain names' DNS provider.

 • Configure CNAME records for the ingest domain name and streaming domain name separately.